dry-python/returns/README.md

 then we would need to change `second` to be `async`.
 And sometimes it is not possible for various reasons.

-However, with `Future` it is possible.
-Let see how:
+However, with `Future` we can "pretend" to call async code from sync code:

 ```python
 from returns.future import Future